nmxmxh/master-ovasabi/docs/generated/internal/service/babel/README.md

 ##### GetLocationContext

-GetLocationContext implements the gRPC method for BabelService
+GetLocationContext implements the gRPC method for BabelService.

 ##### GetLocationContextInternal

-Internal logic for location context (used by gRPC and internal calls)
+Internal logic for location context (used by gRPC and internal calls).

 ##### HealthCheck

-HealthCheck returns nil if the service is healthy
+HealthCheck returns nil if the service is healthy.

 ##### Translate

-Translate implements the gRPC method for BabelService
+Translate implements the gRPC method for BabelService.

 ##### TranslateInternal

-Internal logic for translation (used by gRPC and internal calls)
+Internal logic for translation (used by gRPC and internal calls).